Top 12 Easiest Government Contracts to Win

 Pre-Qualification Status

-Getting listed on government contract vehicles significantly increases win probability:
+Getting listed on government contract vehicles significantly increases win probability, because agencies can buy from you directly without full open competition.
+Examples include:

 These vehicles allow agencies to place orders directly without full competition, making wins substantially easier for listed vendors.